 Perhaps most concerning is the correlation between a low School Breakfast Access Index score and food insecurity.
 Six of the ten states with the highest food insecurity rates have the lowest policy support (Index 1), creating what could be considered a "hunger policy gap."

 Arkansas stands out with the nation's highest food insecurity rate at 18.9%, which may explain its recent policy shift to universal free breakfast.
 Texas follows with 16.9% food insecurity, while Louisiana and Mississippi both report 16.2%.
 Oklahoma rounds out the top five at 15.4%.
-Demonstrating that the states with the greatest need often have the weakest support systems in place.
+This proves a commonality that the states with the greatest need often have the weakest support systems in place.

-This gap is further stressed by the ongoing egg shortage caused by avian influenza.
-With egg prices projected to increase 41% in 2025 according to USDA forecasts, breakfast costs are soaring at precisely the wrong time.
-Schools in states with weak breakfast policies (Index 1-2) face a "double burden" as they attempt to serve nutritious breakfasts with significantly higher ingredient costs.
+This gap is further stressed by the potential budget cuts coupled with the rise in egg prices.
+With the looming $12 billion in budget reductions, states with high insecurity rates will likely struggle in an already difficult situation.
+Schools in states with weak breakfast policies (Index 1-2) face a "double burden" as they attempt to serve nutritious breakfasts with significantly higher costs.

 The Communication Breakdown